locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 The two types of requests that take effect on the local storage of node0 are (1) `add` from the maelstrom client and (2) `replicate` from node1 & node2, I have just eliminated the possibility of the first one.

-To find the evidence on the duplication of `replicate` requests, I observe the exchange of node0 and node1.
+To find the evidence of the duplicated `replicate` requests, I observe the exchange of node0 and node1.

 ```
 grep 'Received' node-logs/n0.log | grep '{n1' | grep '"type":"replicate"'